kalogirou-str/Kakuro-resolver/README.md

 # Kakuro-resolver
-Kakuro resolver with Prolog forUniversity purposes
+Kakuro resolver with Prolog for University purposes